MicroStrategy/rest-api-docs/docs/common-workflows/retrieve-sql-statements-and-query-details/retrieve-report-or-card-sql.md

 ---
-title: Workflow Sample - Retrieve Report or Card SQL
+title: Workflow sample - Retrieve report or card SQL
-sidebar_label: Retrieve Report or Card SQL
+sidebar_label: Retrieve report or card SQL
 description: You can retrieve a report or card instance’s SQL statement.
 In this workflow sample, a document with a report object is used.
 However, the same workflow applies to card objects.
 ---